IsaacScript/isaac-steam-workshop-upload/README.md

 The following file showcases how you can use this GitHub action to automatically publish your mod whenever a commit is pushed to the repository main branch with a message containing "chore: release".

+(We recommend that you use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for your repository.)

 #### `.github/workflows/ci.yml`

 ```yml